kconger/MiSTer_web2rgbmatrix/README.md

 Current features
 -------
-- Display active MiSTer Core logo
+- Display active MiSTer Core logo, or MENU.gif if not avilable.
 - Store GIFs on an SD Card or on the MiSTer, storing on the MiSTer introduces a delay due to the transfer.
 - Turns off the display if requesting client is off for 1 minute
-- Wifi AP or Infrastructure Mode
+- Displays network config at boot for 1 minute
-- Web interface to configure Wifi and to see the current status of Wifi mode, loaded GIF, and connected client IP
+- Web interface to configure Wifi and to see the current status of Wifi, loaded GIF, and connected client IP
 - Web OTA updates
-- Displays network config at boot for 1 minute
 - Serial debug output

 Requirements